Jananik2007/Activation-functions--Optimization-Algorithm/README.md

-To analyze the impact of different activation functions and optimization algorithms on the performance of Artificial Neural Networks (ANNs) and to practice experiment management using Google Colab, Google Drive, and GitHub.
+To analyze the impact of different activation functions and optimization algorithms on the performance of Artificial Neural Networks (ANNs) and to learn best practices for managing deep learning experiments using cloud-based tools and version control.

 ## Software Requirements